flare-foundation/flare-system-c-chain-indexer/README.md

 username = "root"
 password = "root"
 log_queries = true
-opt_tables = "commit,revealBitvote,signResult,finalize,offerRewards" # which type of transactions should have their data extracted and saved into a separate DB table history_drop = 604800 # Enable deleting the transactions that are older (timestamp of the block) than history_drop (in seconds)
+opt_tables = "commit,revealBitvote,signResult,finalize,offerRewards" # which type of transactions should have their data extracted and saved into a separate DB table (this can be used only if the indexer is indexing FTSO scaling) history_drop = 604800 # Enable deleting the transactions that are older (timestamp of the block) than history_drop (in seconds)

 [logger]